 Principal Gary Breen"It is a greater work to educate a child in the true larger sense of the word than to rule a state.” — William Ellery Channing

-As Principal of Thomas Jefferson Elementary School, it is my sincere pleasure and honor to work with the TJ and Bells families as I begin my 8th year as the building leader.
-Together with Elementary Supervisor, Beth Neiderman, we work to provide the necessar resources for every child to be successful.
-We are proud of our Kindergarten program and love that our Bells Families are part of the TJ culture.
+As Principal of Thomas Jefferson Elementary School, it is my sincere pleasure and honor to work with the TJ families as I begin my 9th year as the building leader.
+Together with Elementary Supervisor, Beth Neiderman, we work to provide the necessary resources for every child to be successful.
+We are proud of our teachers and staff members who give of themselves so freely to support each child in the building.

 I am a proud product of the Washington Township School District, and my professional career has kept me here as an educator.
 I attended Whitman Elementary School and graduated from WTHS in 1981.
 I received a Bachelor’s degree in Computer Science from LaSalle University, received a Bachelor’s degree in Elementary Education from Rowan University, and earned a Master’s degree in Educational Leadership from Wilmington University.
 I hold certifications as a Teacher K-8, Supervisor, Principal, and School Administrator.
 I have spent 20 years teaching 4th and 5th grade at Birches Elementary School, and assumed the role of Elementary Supervisor in 2010.
 In addition to my record of success in the classroom and as a supervisor, my involvement in curriculum development has been varied and extensive.

 My beliefs parallel the mission in place at Thomas Jefferson Elementary School.
 Encouraging our children to become active learners is the shared responsibility of us all.
 As principal, I work collaboratively to provide opportunities for our students to acquire the skills to become productive citizens in a vastly changing society.
 In addition, positive programs continue which help to instill self-worth and promote positive interactions with others.
 My very first days here at Thomas Jefferson, I was truly impressed with the level of dedication to education, as well as the overwhelming feeling that people care about others.
-Eight years later, I am proud to have helped promote that strong family atmosphere here and am excited for the possibilities this year!
+Nine years later, I am proud to have helped promote that strong family atmosphere here and am excited for the possibilities this year!

 Gary C. Breen